 The symptoms usually start with fever, muscle soreness, pain and swelling around the eyes.
 Thirst, profuse sweating, chills, weakness and tiredness may develop.
 Chest pain may be experienced since the parasite may become imbedded in the diaphragm (the thin muscle separating the lungs from abdominal organs).

 How soon after infection do symptoms appear?

 The incubation period varies depending upon the number of parasites in the meat and the amount eaten.
-It can range from five to 45 days but is usually 10 to 14 days.
+It can range from five to 45 days but is usually eight to 15 days.

 Does past infection with trichinosis make a person immune?